There are plenty of reasons to switch to DIY shampoo bars. You get the freedom to customize the recipe to meet the unique needs of your hair.

 - Less shiny

 Shampoo bars may also sensitize the scalp.
 This is because the hair goes through detoxification and takes time to adjust to the new hair care routine.
 Commercial liquid shampoos contain water, while solid shampoo bars are more concentrated.
 They contain mild surfactants and plant-derived moisturizing ingredients.
 However, this is a phase, and it will pass in a few months.
-Once your hair and scalp adjust to the bars, the issues will be over.

 Shampoo bars may also leave soap scum on the scalp and cause buildup.
 Ensure that you thoroughly cleanse the scalp to remove buildup.
 You may use diluted apple cider vinegar or clarifying shampoo (once a week) to remove soap scum.
 Also, avoid ingredients you are allergic to.